RADar-AZDelta/azd-radar-data-datatable/README.md

 - DataTableRendererJS

 ### DataTableRendererCSR
-The DataTableRendererCSR component gives you the ability to use a REST api to get data or you can drag and drop your file with the DragAndDrop component (make sure these two components are placed on the same +page.svelte).
+The DataTableRendererCSR component gives you the ability to use a REST api to get data, use a local file or you can drag and drop your file with the DragAndDrop component (make sure these two components are placed on the same +page.svelte).
+If you want to use a local file you need to place the CSV file in the data folder in lib.
 When you give CSV content through the API call everything will work fine, but be cautious with JSON content becaus it needs to be a column-store format.
 Example column-store format:
 ```json
 {